Nursing

 201-200-3157

 The New Jersey City University Nursing Department serves the educational needs of current registered nurses or bachelor degree-holders looking to earn a Bachelor of Science in Nursing.
-The nurse with the Bachelor of Science in Nursing (BSN) is the preferred nursing graduate for practice in all health care settings— critical care, ambulatory care, public health, and mental health and, thus, has the greatest employment flexibility of any entry-level Registered Nurse (RN).
+The nurse with the Bachelor of Science in Nursing (BSN) is the preferred nursing graduate for practice in all health care settings— critical-care, long-term care, ambulatory care, public health, and mental health and, thus, has the greatest employment flexibility of any entry-level Registered Nurse (RN).
 New Jersey City University’s BSN curriculum includes a broad spectrum of scientific, critical-thinking, humanistic, communication, and leadership skills, including specific courses on population health nursing not typically included in diploma or associate degree programs.
-Nursing students also learn about current trends in healthcare, focusing on wellness and illness concepts, culturally sensitive care, and the delivery of care in hospital and community-based settings.
+Nursing students also learn about current trends in healthcare, focusing on wellness and illness concepts, culturally sensitive care, and the delivery of safe, quality care in hospital and community-based settings.

 These abilities are essential for today’s professional nurse who must be a skilled provider, designer, manager, and coordinator of care.
 Nurses must make quick, sometimes life-and-death decisions; understand a patient’s treatment, symptoms, and danger signs; supervise other nursing personnel; coordinate care with other health providers; master advanced technology; guide patients through the maze of health resources in a community and teach patients how to comply with treatment and adopt a healthy lifestyle.
 Nursing is a dynamic, challenging, and a rewarding profession.